-To set up multiple global outlet groups that link to outlet groups on other Rack PDUs:
+To set up multiple global outlet groups that link to outlet groups on other Network Management Cards:

-- 1. Make sure outlet groups are enabled.
-(See "Typical outlet group configurations" on page 121.) - 2.
-Click Create Global Outlet Groups. - 3.
-Select the checkboxes of the outlets that will be in the group and then click "Apply and Select Global Outlets" to select the global outlet for the group.
+- 1. Make sure outlet groups are enabled. - 2.
+Click on Create Global Outlet Groups. - 3.
+Select the checkboxes of the outlets that will be in the group and then click "Apply and Select Global Outlets " to select the global outlet for the group.
 If there is only one outlet in the group, it will automatically be assigned as the global outlet. - 4.
 To add outlets to any of the global outlet groups you created, see "Edit or delete an outlet group".

-Edit or delete an outlet group
+Edit or Delete an Outlet Group

 - 1. In the Configure Group table, click on the number or name of the outlet group to edit or delete. - 2.
 When editing an outlet group you can do any of the following: - Rename the outlet group. - Add or remove outlets by clicking the checkboxes to mark or unmark them.

-NOTE: You cannot remove an outlet from an outlet group that contains only two outlets unless the remaining outlet is a global outlet.

-3. To delete the outlet group, click Delete Outlet Group.
+NOTE: You cannot remove an outlet from an outlet group that contains only two outlets unless the remaining outlet is a global outlet. - 3.
+To delete the outlet group, click Delete Outlet Group.